-Series and Data Points
+Series and Data Points in Chart Controls

 The Chart.Series collection contains all data series (Series objects) in the Chart control.
 Each series is assigned the following: